Indian Law

 Does limitation apply to arbitration in India?

 Yes.
 Section 43 of the Arbitration and Conciliation Act 1996 applies the Limitation Act to arbitration proceedings.
 The same 3-year clock applies.
+This is subject to the provisions of the Indian Contract Act 1872 and other applicable local regulations, which define the rights, obligations, and legal remedies available to the contracting parties.

 Related reads: Breach of Contract Remedies India · Arbitration vs Litigation India · Legal Notice for Recovery of Dues